Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/gi_03_remote_connection/guide.en-gb.md

 ---
 title: AI Tools - Remote SSH Connection
-excerpt: Tutorial to configure Remote SSH Connection with AI Notebooks and AI Training
+excerpt: Learn how to configure a remote SSH connection with AI Notebooks and AI Training
-updated: 2025-09-08
+updated: 2025-09-09
 ---

 ## Objective